 All on-site transfer standards are certified Level III, meaning they have been calibrated by a Level II standard.
 The Level II transfer standards are used to calibrate the on-site ozone transfer standards twice per year.
 The Level II transfer standards are calibrated once per year at NIST or at one of the EPA regional laboratories by a Standard Reference Photometer (SRP), otherwise known as a Level I standard.

 Every CASTNET ozone monitor within the network is audited once per year by an independent auditor who completes a Performance Evaluation (PE).
 The PE results are required to be submitted to AQS before annual data can be certified.
+A monitoring agency may perform an independent PE at a CASTNET site if they follow the procedures outlined in the Third Party Audit Guidelines document.
 In addition, each year 20% of the network participates in the National Performance Audit Program (NPAP).
 State, local and Tribal agencies participate in the NPAP to provide consistency in the data across all monitoring organizations.